 - Create monthly, quarterly, annual, and ad hoc reports for internal and external audiences, including performance data and other key metrics

 - Represent 211 Wisconsin on data-focused community task forces or planning groups, positioning 211 as an essential information resource

-- Oversee the development and management of the statewide database as it relates to state funded projects.
+- Continue development and management of the statewide database as it relates to state funded projects.

 - Assess strengths and needed improvements related to data collection and database accuracy

 - As an integral part of the 211 project team, work in collaboration with team members to strengthen and expand 211 services and partnerships and maximize revenue and growth opportunities

 - Minimum Bachelor’s degree and 2 years data analysis or database management experience.
 Equivalent education/experience in library science, AIRS certification or related fields will be considered.

 - Mastery of database systems and solid experience with creating visually appealing reports from complex data

 - Experience in gathering, categorizing, and analyzing data efficiently and accurately

 - Prior experience with human services and/or information and referral is helpful